Table of Contents

 It is very easy to reach Bentota beach from both airports due to its location on one of the busiest main roads on the island.
 Bentota beach is located halfway on the Galle-Colombo main road.
 There are plenty of options to travel to Bentota from all sides of the country.

 Bentota beach is located about halfway on the southern coastal railway line.
 It takes around two hours to reach Bentota beach from Colombo and the time takes to travel to Bentota beach from Galle is around two hours.

 The distance from Galle to Bentota is 85 km and can easily be reached by public transport or private transport.
 If you start the journey from Colombo there are plenty of public buses.
 All buses heading to destinations in Southern Sri Lanka (Matara, Galle) can do the job.
 All trains plying to Galle and Matara from Colombo can also be used to travel to Bentota.

 What to wear in Bentota?

 Bentota is a warm beach holiday destination, where the temperature and humidity are high.
 The lightweight, cotton dress is the best attire to wear in Bentota.
-A cotton t-shirt and cotton shorts are a perfect dress during your stay in Bentota.
+A cotton t-shirt and cotton shorts are the perfect dresses during your stay in Bentota.
 However, please don’t go to the cities and walk on the main roads if you only wear a swimming suit.

 The best time for a beach holiday in Bentota is from November to April.

 Sri Lanka beaches are one of the most sought-after spots among holiday lovers around the world.
 And these scenic beaches are included in most Sri Lanka road trips.
 The beaches are perfect hideouts for leisure travellers and allow them to have peace and tranquillity.
 Most Sri Lanka beaches are away from the hustle and bustle of major cities, especially beaches along the west coast such as Bentota beach.

 Bentota water sports